ithaka/pharos/.changeset/silly-hairs-explain.md

 '@ithaka/pharos': patch
 ---

+modify button and input styles in Storybook:

-- Pharos button added to checkbox group. combobox, radio group and select in storybook
+* add `<pharos-button> to checkbox group, combobox, radio group and select stories
-- width modified for combobox and select in storybook
+* modify width for combobox and select in Storybook